 Yes, ComEd customers who use electricity to heat and cool their homes, or “all-electric” customers are eligible for weatherization rebates.
 If you are unsure about your eligibility, please call 855-433-2700.

-Rebates for weatherization work are given to customers as an instant rebate at the time of installation by the approved weatherization contractor from the
+Rebates for weatherization work are given to customers as an instant discount at the time of installation by the ComEd Energy Efficiency Service Provider.

-ComEd list.
-The approved contractor will apply to be reimbursed for the instant rebate by submitting an application within 30 days or by December 31, 2018, whichever comes first.
-Installations must occur on or before December 31, 2018.
+The Service Provider will apply to be reimbursed for the instant discount by submitting an application to ComEd within 30 days or by December 31, 2019, whichever comes first.
+Installations must occur on or before December 31, 2019.

 Yes, air sealing the attic is required to obtain a rebate for adding insulation to your attic.
 Air sealing is one of the most cost-effective improvements to save energy, reduce energy costs and prevent moisture problems in the attic.
-Air sealing is a requirement of the Building Performance Institute (BPI), of which all of the approved weatherization contractors performing this work are members.
+Air sealing is a requirement of the Building Performance Institute (BPI), of which all of the ComEd Energy Efficiency Service Providers performing this work are members.
 It is considered a best practice in the industry to air seal and insulate the attic at the same time.
-See item 10 below for contractor lists.

-To qualify for an attic insulation rebate, you must select an approved weatherization contractor from the ComEd list who will complete the work.
+To qualify for an attic insulation rebate, you must select a weatherization Service Provider from the ComEd Energy Efficiency Service Provider list who will complete the work.
 Prior to insulating, the contractor must air seal the attic according to Building Performance Institute (BPI) standards.
 To qualify for an attic insulation rebate, a home's existing attic insulation may not exceed a certain amount.
-Rebate amounts are paid per square foot of insulation installed, and vary depending on a home's existing insulation.
+Rebate amounts are paid per square foot of insulation installed and can vary, depending on a home's existing insulation.

 Additional requirements apply.
-Contact an approved weatherization contractor from the ComEd list to learn more about attic insulation rebates.
+Contact a Service Provider from the Service Provider list to learn more about attic insulation rebates.

 Wall insulation rebates are available for exterior walls, foundation sidewalls and knee walls.
 As a precondition, a home’s existing wall assembly must be R5 or less, or an uninsulated cavity, and be insulated to at least R13, in compliance with state or local code, whichever is higher.